idiomatic/Crypto/README.md

 names are not global (*i.e.*, cross-realm) nor is player identity exposed.
-[Hard coding](https://en.wikipedia.org/wiki/Hard_coding) a character name is fragile as the name may already taken on a new realm, or a character may be forced to rename and the hardcoded name intercepted.
+[Hard coding](https://en.wikipedia.org/wiki/Hard_coding) a character name is fragile as the name may already taken on a new realm, or a character may be forced to rename possibly allowing the hardcoded name to be intercepted.
+See [player id](APPLICATIONS.md#player-id).
-See (player id)[APPLICATIONS.md#player-id].

 ### Data Croudsourcing